pmhDL/TasNet/README.md

 * [glove word embedding](https://nlp.stanford.edu/projects/glove/)

 ## Running Experiments
 If you want to train the models from scratch, please run the run_pre.py first to pretrain the backbone.
-Then please specify the path of the pretrained checkpoints to "./checkpoints/[dataname]"
+Then specify the path of the pretrained checkpoints to "./checkpoints/[dataname]"
 * Run pretrain phase:
 ```bash
 python run_pre.py